duyjpr/abs-calendar-scraper-nodejs/README.md

 ## Examples

-Add these URLs to you calendar app.
+Add these URLs to you calendar app to see what the service provides.

 - All releases for the next 6 months: